code-kern-ai/bricks/extractors/python_functions/name_extraction/README.md

-Extracts names from a given text using spaCy.
+This module extracts names from a given text using spaCy.
+It uses entity labels to match entities labelled as `PERSON`.
+Recommended: use `en_core_web_lg` tokenizer to generate accurate results.